klessydra/T02x/README.md

 		e) make vcompile

-		For running Klessydra tests; the variable "USE_KLESSYDRA_TEST" in the shell file is by default set '1'.
-You only need to build and run a test
+		For running Klessydra tests; the variable "USE_KLESSYDRA_TEST" in the shell file is set to '1' by default.
+You only need to build and run your test
 		f) (e.g. make barrier_test.vsimc)

 		For running a PULPino test, set the variable "USE_KLESSYDRA_TEST" inside the shell file to 0, and re-execute the shell file again, and then run